marcobesier/security-reviews/reports/2023_09_18_convergence_finance_gas_report.md

-# Convergence Finance Security Review
+# Convergence Finance Review

-This security review provides a detailed compilation of all identified vulnerabilities and recommendations I submitted as part of the Convergence Finance competition on Hats in September 2023.
+In the Convergence Finance competition on Hats in September 2023, I focused exclusively on gas optimization, which placed me #1 on the gas optimization leaderboard for this contest.
+Here are my submissions:

 |   No.   |   Issue  | Instances |
 |---------|----------|-----------|